fedora-infra/python-fedora/doc/CSRF.rst

 vulnerable server.

 .. note::

-   If you just want to implement this in :ref:`Fedora-Service`, skip to the `Summary of Changes Per App`_ section
+    If you just want to implement this in :ref:`Fedora-Services`, skip to the `Summary of Changes Per App`_ section

 --------------
 How CSRF Works